HOUSE HUNTING IN THE NETHERLANDS (updated 2023)

 Searching for rental groups on Facebook

-Please note: We do not recommend that you pay for rent or a deposit before you arrive to the Netherlands NL by the way of Online rental platform or Facebook.
+Please note: We recommend you not to pay for the rent or a deposit before you arrive in The Netherlands by Online rental platform or Facebook.

 Beware!
 There are lots of scams around!

-If looking in Amsterdam, the Gerrit Rietveld Academie closed Facebook group often have rooms for rent posted and other useful things.
-Also KABK (The Hague) and HKU (Utrecht) or Willem de Kooning (Rotterdam)
+If looking in Amsterdam, the Gerrit Rietveld Academie closed Facebook group often has rooms for rent posted and other useful things.
+Also KABK (The Hague) and HKU (Utrecht) or Willem de Kooning (Rotterdam).

 Anti-kraak Housing (“Anti-squatting”)

 Anti-kraak was established in the Netherlands when squatting became illegal.
 It is intended to place people in buildings that would otherwise be empty, for a very low rent.
-Under Anti-kraak your tenant rights are very limited, but if you are flexible enough it is worth to give it a try.
+Under Anti-kraak your tenant rights are very limited, but if you are flexible enough it is worth giving it a try.

 There are also some different ‘Anti-kraak’ rental agencies in all cities, although for places like Amsterdam and Rotterdam it is tricky to get on the list due to high demand.
 Ad Hoc is one such agency - For more info: http://leegstandzonderzorgen.nl/carefree-vacant-property/